itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/EC2.md

 - Must be EBS and encrypted
 - Can not be hibernated more than 60 days

+EC2 Instance Metadata
+---
+EC2 Metadata (eg ial policies etc) can be found at the url 169.254.169.254/latest/meta-data

 ---
 ##### Q: What is the difference between using the local instance store and Amazon Elastic Block Store (Amazon EBS) for the root device?